Diego-Diaz797/MTG-Text-Based/README.md

     6. life point counter
     7. health counter on creature
     8. land counter
-7. implament #6 for the bot
+8. implament #6 for the bot
-8. checking who won
+9. checking who won
-9.
+10. fixing the layout of the main screen